benpaymaster/arc-rentcredit/README.md

 ---

-**Built for Arc Hackathon 2025** - Demonstrating the future of programmable money and cross-chain financial systems. 🚀
+**Built for Arc Hackathon 2025** - Demonstrating the future of programmable money and cross-chain financial systems. 🚀# arc-rentcredit